singerdmx/flutter-quill/flutter_quill_extensions/README.md

 > **Android**: you need to add permissions in `AndroidManifest.xml`, Follow
 > this [Android Guide](https://developer.android.com/training/basics/network-ops/connecting)
 > or [Flutter Networking](https://docs.flutter.dev/data-and-backend/networking#android) for more info, the internet
-> permission is included by default only for debugging, you need to follow this link to add it in the release version
+> permission is included by default only for debugging, you need to follow this link to add it to the release version
-> too. you should allow loading images and videos only for the `https` protocol but if you want http too then you need
+> too. you should allow loading images and videos only for the `https` protocol but if you want HTTP too then you need
 > to
-> configure your Android application to accept `http` in the release mode, follow
+> Configure your Android application to accept `http` in the release mode, follow
 > this [Android Cleartext / Plaintext HTTP](https://developer.android.com/privacy-and-security/risks/cleartext) page for
 > more info. <br> <br>
 > **macOS**: you need to include a key in your `Info.plist`, follow